theisencr/old_webpage/resume/index.md

   creditlink:
 ---

 Resume link below; this is my shortform version.
-If you're in commercial industry and/or a consulting contact, this is probably what you want.
+If you're in industry and/or a consulting contact, this is probably what you want.

 Updated December 5, 2015.